 I’m always incredibly pleased when I can find a really good breakfast alternative.
 Because despite of the fact that I truly love eating gluten-free oatmeal, crispy waffles or my gluten-free and vegan buns, but the truth is that I get too easily bored when it comes to flavors […]

 I’ve always been a huge fan of waffles, so it was out of question to exclude the gluten-free and vegan version from my recipe to-do list (or my life).
 I really enjoyed the journey from the first soggy, waffle-ish cookies to these healthy, crispy on the outside and fluffy on the inside waffles.
 It was a long trial and error process, but totally worth it.
 And besides we got to eat so many waffles we could, for breakfast, lunch and dinner too – a childhood dream came true! 🙂

-- 300 ml water
+- 200 ml (6,8 fl oz) sparkling water

-- 2 tbsp olive oil
+- 4 tbsp olive oil